madan3242/madan3242/README.md

 <h3 align="center">A MERN Stack developer</h3>

 - 👀 I’m interested in building web applications.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TypeScript and DevOps.
 - 💞️ I’m looking to collaborate on MERN.
 - 📫 How to reach me madangowda3242@gmail.com